-Susan Hassmiller, PhD, RN, FAAN, who joined the Robert Wood Johnson Foundation in 1997, is presently the Robert Wood Johnson Foundation senior adviser for nursing.
-In this role, she shapes and leads the Foundation’s strategies to address nurse and nurse faculty shortages in an effort to create a higher quality of patient care in the United States.
+Susan Hassmiller, PhD, RN, FAAN, who joined the Robert Wood Johnson Foundation (RWJF) in 1997, is presently the Robert Wood Johnson Foundation senior adviser for nursing.
+In this role, she shapes and leads the Foundation’s nursing strategies in an effort to create a higher quality of care in the United States for people, families and communities.
 Drawn to the Foundation’s “organizational advocacy for the less fortunate and underserved,” Hassmiller is helping to assure that RWJF's commitments in nursing have a broad and lasting national impact.

-In partnership with AARP, Hassmiller directs the Foundation’s Future of Nursing: Campaign for Action, which seeks to increase access to high-quality, patient-centered care in a health care system where nurses contribute as essential partners in achieving success.
-This 49-state effort strives to implement the recommendations of the Institute of Medicine’s report on the Future of Nursing: Leading Change, Advancing Health.
+In partnership with AARP, Hassmiller directs the Foundation’s Future of Nursing: Campaign for Action, which seeks to ensure that everyone in America can live a healthier life, supported by a system in which nurses are essential partners in providing care and promoting health.
+This 50-state and District of Columbia effort strives to implement the recommendations of the Institute of Medicine’s report on the Future of Nursing: Leading Change, Advancing Health.
 Hassmiller served as the report’s study director.
+She is also serving as co-director of the Future of Nursing Scholars program, an initiative that provides scholarships, mentoring and leadership development activities and postdoctoral research funding to build the leadership capacity of nurse educators and researchers.

-Hassmiller is a fellow in the American Academy of Nursing, a member of the Joint Commission’s National Nurse Advisory Council, the Centers for Medicare & Medicaid Services National Nurse Steering Committee, and the New York Academy of Medicine.
-She received a PhD in nursing administration and health policy from George Mason University in Fairfax, Va., master’s degrees in health education from Florida State University and community health nursing from the University of Nebraska Medical Center, and a bachelor’s degree in nursing from Florida State University.
-She is a distinguished alumna for all the schools of nursing from which she graduated; the 2008 John P. McGovern Award recipient from the American Association of Colleges of Nursing; the 2009 recipient of the Florida Association of Community Colleges Lifetime Achievement Award, and the 2009 Community Service Award from George Washington University.
-Most notably, Sue is the 2009 recipient of the Florence Nightingale Medal, the highest international honor given to a nurse by the International Committee of the Red Cross.
+Hassmiller received a PhD in nursing administration and health policy from George Mason University in Fairfax, Va., master’s degrees in health education from Florida State University and community health nursing from the University of Nebraska Medical Center, and a bachelor’s degree in nursing from Florida State University.
+She is the recipient of numerous national awards in addition to receiving the distinguished alumna award for all the schools of nursing from which she graduated and two honorary doctoral degrees.
+Most notably, Hassmiller is the 2009 recipient of the Florence Nightingale Medal, the highest international honor given to a nurse by the International Committee of the Red Cross

-Hassmiller and her husband, Robert Hassmiller, PhD, CEO of the National Association of College Auxiliary Services, live in Princeton Junction, N.J., and enjoy biking, hiking, dance and long walks with their dog Jake.
+Hassmiller and her husband, Robert Hassmiller live in Princeton Junction, N.J., and enjoy biking, hiking, dance and long walks with their dog Jake.
 They have two adult children.